-Common Chemical Hazards in the Workplace
+Common Chemical Injuries in the Workplace

 Not all chemicals are inherently dangerous, particularly when they are handled in a safe and thoughtful manner.
 However, if a chemical poses a clear physical or health hazard to human beings, OSHA requires that businesses post appropriate warning labels and provide their employees with the right equipment to protect themselves from harm.

 Toxic chemicals can occur in solid, liquid, or gas form, and it may not always be readily apparent that you’ve suffered from chemical exposure at first.
 Workers in certain industrial and manufacturing fields face higher risks of toxic exposure than others, especially oil and gas workers, construction site workers, and miners – but chemical exposure can happen in any occupation.

 Here are a few of the most common toxins encountered in the workplace:

 - Carbon monoxide